-If you’re tough on stuff and you would rather wheel than carry your luggage, definitely consider this hard sided carry on luggage.
+If you’re tough on stuff and you would rather wheel than carry your luggage, definitely consider this hard-sided carry on luggage.

 ♥ Happy mindful adventures, Jane & Stephen

-It’s easy to help us keep this blog going!
-Some of the links in this post are our personal affiliate links.
-If you buy something using one of the links in this post we’ll earn a small fee at no extra cost to you.
-Of course we would never recommend anything we didn’t 100% believe in!
+We’re not going to lie, it takes a LOT of work to create travel guides like this.
+But it’s easy to help us out!
+If you book or buy something using one of our personal links in this post, we’ll earn a small fee at no extra cost to you.
+Of course, we would never recommend anything we didn’t 100% believe in!
 Huge thanks in advance! –S&J

 Hi, I’m Jane, founder and chief blogger on My Five Acres.
 I’ve lived in six countries and have camped, biked, trekked, kayaked, and explored in 50!
 At My Five Acres, our mission is to inspire you to live your most adventurous life and help you to travel more and more mindfully.